Wealth Architect · · 19 min read

 American founders face a unique challenge: the US taxes citizens and green card holders on worldwide income, regardless of residence.
 Moving to Dubai doesn't help if you're American.
 US taxes are filed for life, or until renunciation.

 QSBS (Qualified Small Business Stock).
 Under IRC Section 1202, founders can exclude up to $15 million of federal capital gains tax on the sale of qualifying small business stock.
-Following the One Big Beautiful Bill Act of July 2025, the rules became more favourable: the asset threshold increased from $50 million to $75 million, the exclusion cap rose from $10 million to $15 million, and shorter holding periods now qualify for partial exclusions (50% after three years, 75% after four years, 100% after five years for stock issued after July 4, 2025).
+Following the One Big Beautiful Bill Act of July 2025, the rules became significantly more favourable.
+The asset threshold increased from $50 million to $75 million.
+The exclusion cap rose from $10 million to $15 million (indexed for inflation from 2027).
+And shorter holding periods now qualify for partial exclusions: 50% after 3 years, 75% after 4 years, and 100% after 5 years for stock issued after July 4, 2025.

 To qualify: the company must be a US C-corporation, must have had gross assets under the threshold when stock was issued, must use at least 80% of assets in an active qualified business, and can't be in certain excluded service industries (law, accounting, health, financial services, and similar).